Trust-Ekpo/MI_Card/README.md

-I am learning flutter with The App Brewery and this was a liitle project we made.
+I am learning flutter with The App Brewery and this was a little project we made.